jonathanatuscpsu/forecasting-risk/index.md

 Upon successfully completing this course, you will be able to:

 * identify the appropriate techniques to use to analyze time series data
-* Use R for implementing forecasting
+* use R for implementing forecasting
 * interpret the output provided by R

 ## Lecture materials (slides) and code demonstrating the relevant methods.